 You know that with a traditional brick-and-mortar, location is key.
 But with ghost kitchens, foot traffic is taken out of the equation.
 You're no longer relying on your physical storefront to bring in new customers, hence the name virtual kitchen.
 Instead, you’re able to reach a higher volume of customers searching for food online.
 In fact, as of 2021, about 6 in 10 adults claim that they're more likely to order online delivery than dine-in.3

-Easily set up your brand on each food delivery app with great images of some of your best dishes and that’s it.
+Easily set up your virtual brand on each food delivery app with great images of some of your best dishes, and that’s it.
 There’s no need for printing new menus or maintaining a large front-of-house staff.
 All you have to do is get set up online and start taking orders.

 There are many different types of ghost kitchens, so we've created a breakdown of each so you can understand which one is best for your restaurant business.